OrigamiStructures/StudioManagerScratch/src/MDDocs/Preferences.md

 </html>
 ```

-If we want to allow the use to choose different css to control colors on the pages we can define a 'color-theme' preference.
+If we want to allow the user to choose different css to control colors on the pages we can define a 'color-theme' preference.

 First we define the schema to support this inflection point.
 The plugin includes the PreferencesForm object which you will extend to define your schema.
-You'll also want to define validation rules to insure the values that get set on your prefs values.
+You'll also want to define validation rules to control the values that get set in your table.

-It may be necessary to define a `user_id` field in your schema so that the posted prefernces can be linked to your user.
+It will be necessary to define a `id` field in your schema so that the posted preferences can be linked to the persisted record.

+>The `id` may get added to the plugin classes so it wouldn't have to be part of the implementation in each application.

 ```php
 <?php